- 1 What is the PCI (Plate Coverage Indicator) in MLB The Show 22 and what does it mean?

-While a previous piece on MLB The Show 21 gave a brief tutorial on the Plate Coverage Indicator (PCI), this piece will be an in-depth look and guide to the PCI, how it functions, and how to improve your gameplay while using the PCI.
+This piece will be an in-depth look and guide to the PCI in MLB The Show 22, how it functions, and how to improve your gameplay while using the PCI.

 There are three hitting settings in The Show with Zone, Pure Analog, and Directional (click here for our hitting guide).
 The PCI can apply to the first two settings.
 While hitting without the PCI may be easier, it is recommended to leave it on.

-What is the PCI (Plate Coverage Indicator) on MLB The Show 21 and what does it mean?
+What is the PCI (Plate Coverage Indicator) in MLB The Show 22 and what does it mean?

 The larger your PCI, the more likely it will be that you foul off a pitch even if your PCI is in the opposite direction of the pitch (PCI low when pitch is high, etc.).
 A larger PCI also gives you more space for you to make perfect grounders, line drives, and flyballs (more on this later).